fredboys/Escape-room/README.md

 ![Javascript screenshot](static/readme/escaperoom-js.jpg)

-* This is for the map
+* This is for the map.
+Only one unused variable but it wasnt an error.

 ![Javascript maps screenshot](static/readme/escaperoom-jsvalidator.jpg)